Rue Barclay: 1950s to 1960s

-In 1950 he had a 78RPM single "Arizona" bw "Goin' On Down To See Rose" out on the Webster label.
+In 1950 he had a 78 rpm single "Arizona" bw "Goin' On Down To See Rose" out on the Webster label.
 It was credited to Rue Barclay And Lois Reed With The Melody Riders.

 In 1962, Barclay had a release on the Impact label.
 His release was "I've Lost The Road" bw "Please Dear Won't You Stay".
 Also that year, a song he co-wrote with Dorinda Morgan for surf band The Tornadoes, "Phantom Surfer " was released on the Aertaun label.
 The following year Barclay appeared in a low budget film, The Skydivers.
 He was part of an outfit led by Jimmy Bryant called Jimmy Bryant and the Night Jumpers.
 Two songs by the group, "Stratosphere Boogie" and "Ah-So" were featured in the film.
-It was reported in the November 30, 1968 edition of Record World that Barclay was to produce all of the sessions for (husband and wife duo), John & Sharon Leighton who were signed to Sage and Sand Records.
+It was reported in the November 30, 1968, edition of Record World that Barclay was to produce all of the sessions for (husband and wife duo), John & Sharon Leighton who were signed to Sage and Sand Records.

 Also, in the late 1960s, he was working in promotion for the Reena record label in California.